billsix/cprogrammingbook/doc/02-Variables.rst

 The last two types were simple, in both their declaration and subsequent use.
-For serious systems programming they just aren't adequate in the precision of control over storage that they provide and the behaviour that they follow.
+For serious systems programming they just aren't adequate in the precision of control over storage that they provide and the behavior that they follow.
 To correct this problem, C provides extra forms of integral types, split into the categories of signed and unsigned.
 (Although both these terms are reserved words, they will also be used as adjectives.)
 The difference between the two types